 3. Take a hot bath or shower to relax

 Huffington (as well as Tim Ferriss) claims that this is her way to “wash away the day” and while that might be a helpful analogy, having a bath or shower before bed is an excellent way to not only clean but relax your body, muscles, and mind.
 It’s not uncommon for some of us to do a lot of thinking in the shower, so decluttering your mind can be a side benefit of showering late at night.

 “Take a quick 5-minute shower as soon as you finish watching television, using your phone, or computer.”

 Using a trigger - in this case - the moment you put down your phone or stop watching television, can be an efficient way of building a habit.
 You’ll begin to recognize that moment when you stop looking at your devices as the moment you have a shower or bath.

 Associating comfortable clothing with bedtime is another trick that Huffington uses.
 She lays out her nightwear just before having her bath so that when she gets out, she’s ready to get into bed with no other distractions.

 “Lay out comfortable nightwear before nighttime routine.”

-5. Read a book until you’re tired
+5. Read a book until you’re sleepy

 “Read for 5 minutes once you get into bed.”